In Vitro Fertilization

 Egg collection is performed under transvaginal ultrasound guidance.
 A fine needle is advanced into the ovarian follicles through the vaginal wall.
 The fluid from all follicles inside both ovaries is aspirated and, then, examined by an embryologist to identify the eggs under the microscope.
 Next, any extracted eggs are placed in culture plates with nutrient media and, then, in the incubator.
 The whole procedure is performed under light sedation, and, generally, takes less than 10–15 minutes to complete.

 On the day of the egg retrieval, a fresh sperm sample from the male partner is assessed.
-In case of obstructive azoospermia, sperm is surgically retrieved in Fertilia by Genesis’s Operating Room.
+In case of obstructive azoospermia, sperm is surgically retrieved in Fertilia’s Operating Room.

 The morning after the insemination, all eggs are examined to determine whether fertilization has occurred.
 The embryo(s) will be cultured in the lab for 3 to 5 days.
-You will be continuously updated by Fertilia by Genesis’s team about the process of the embryo culture.
+You will be continuously updated by Fertilia’s team about the process of the embryo culture.

 The whole process of IVF may be performed either on a stimulated cycle or a mildly stimulated cycle or on a natural or totally natural cycle.
 The latter treatment approaches are typically preferred in cases of low ovarian reserve and a history of poor response.